sgomezdlocal/routings/README.md

 # Routings

+## Set up

-- Then need to be logged in to geiger live
+- Log in to geiger live
+- Run Selenium extension from your browser
-- Please configure the speed as the slowest
+- Configure the speed as the slowest
+- Change the merchant id (Line 4 in every test)

 ## Brazil